syegulalp/Akilang/language.md

 ## `extern`

-Defines an external function to be linked in at compile time.
+Defines an external function with a C calling interface to be linked in at compile time.

 An example, on Win32, that uses the `MessageBoxA` system call: